nbrest/kamehouse/kamehouse-media/README.md

 - Set the value of `PLAYLISTS_PATH` in `${HOME}/.kamehouse/kamehouse.cfg` with the path to the root directory that contains your playlists

+- **IMPORTANT**: When running kamehouse on a docker container controlling a host, the value of `PLAYLISTS_PATH` inside the docker container's `${HOME}/.kamehouse/kamehouse.cfg` must match the value on the host's `${HOME}/.kamehouse/kamehouse.cfg` for the playlists to be populated properly on the vlc UI running on the container

 - This is a sample [kamehouse.cfg](/docker/config/kamehouse.cfg) with all the possible configurations

 ### Playlists folder structure